 The Asahi Group is committed to full compliance with the Guidelines Concerning Abuse of Superior Bargaining Position under the Antimonopoly Act from the Japan Fair Trade Commission (updated June 16 2017).

-The Procurement Clean Line System enables our suppliers and parties wishing to become our suppliers to report incidents where employees of the Asahi Group act in a manner contrary to the Asahi Group Sustainable Procurement Principles, or when they are involved in activities that appear not to comply with the law or social ethics.
-In 2019, no incidents were reported under this system.
+The Asahi Group has a Procurement Clean Line System for its suppliers and parties who wish to transact with the Group.
+The Procurement Clean Line System enables our suppliers and their employees, or parties who may wish to become our suppliers to report incidents where employees of the Asahi Group act in a manner contrary to the Asahi Group Sustainable Procurement Principles, or when they are involved in activities that appear not to comply with the law or social ethics.
+The system helps the Asahi Group build solid relationships with suppliers based on trust and long-term cooperation.
+In 2020, no incidents were reported under this system.